-The Brompton Cemetery was one of the ‘Magnificent Seven’ Cemeteries of London and was originally The West of London and Westminster Cemetery founded in 1837, as can be seen carved over the Fulham Road entrance (top right photograph below).
-The Board of Directors was authorised to develop a 40-acre site, which contained a chapel and catacombs.
-Benjamin Baud designed it with a formal layout that includes a chapel based on St. Peter’s Basilica in Rome.
+The Brompton Cemetery was one of the ‘Magnificent Seven’ Cemeteries of London.
+Originally the West of London & Westminster Cemetery founded in 1837, as can be seen carved over the Fulham Road entrance.
+The Board of Directors was authorised to develop a 40 acre site, which contained a chapel and catacombs.
+Benjamin Baud designed a formal layout that includes a chapel based on St. Peter’s Basilica in Rome.
 The land occupied by cemetery was originally fields and market gardens owned mostly by Lord Kensington and finally acquired from him in 1839.
 An additional 4.5 acres was obtained in 1844 from the Equitable Gas Company, enabling the cemetery to have access to Fulham Road.
-The cemetery was bought from the private owners in 1852 by London’s General Board of Health and became the first London cemetery under government control.
-Brompton Cemetery is now managed by The Royal Parks Agency, somewhat surprisingly burials and the placing of cremated remains are still carried out.
+The cemetery was bought from the private owners in 1852 by London’s General Board of Health and then became the first London cemetery under government control.
+Brompton Cemetery is now managed by The Royal Parks Agency, and somewhat surprisingly burials and the placing of cremated remains are still carried out.

 It has a central avenue leading to an octagonal chapel with flanking colonnades; catacombs run under the colonnades and along the west wall.
 A formal grid of paths divides the cemetery into referenced plots.
 Around 205,000 burials have been recorded with an estimated 35,000 headstones; the records and plans are stored in the chapel.
 There is relatively little remaining space and few burials now; mourners are gradually being replaced by a public who come for study, research and amenity.
 As with many urban cemeteries and churchyards, Brompton Cemetery is rich in wildlife.